 This website is largely devoted to two projects, both involving historical buildings in China.
-The first, and most significant, is to photograph the remaining foreign-inspired buildings, of which there are many, in China's former treaty ports and leased territories.
-Although I have yet to cover several buildings in Shanghai, Tianjin, Qingdao and Hankou, this project is now approaching completion.
+The first, and certainly the largest, is to photograph the remaining foreign-inspired buildings, of which there are many, in China's former treaty ports and leased territories.
+Although I have yet to cover several buildings in Shanghai, Tianjin and Hankou, this project is now approaching completion.

-There is also a gallery dedicated to my limited landscape work and, for the ultimate landscape, one of panorama images.
+There is also a gallery of my limited landscape work and, for the ultimate landscape, one of panorama images.
 Finally, there is a small collection of people I have met on my travels.

 Please contact me should you wish to use any of these images.
 I am available for commissioned work but do not seek payment for non-commercial purposes and am keen to support heritage projects, historical publications and anything involving education.